 Damp, heat, direct and strong sunlight

-Oriental rugs will be quickly damaged by damp, as they are made from natural fibres cotton, silk and wool, damp allows the growth of mildew and mould and the spores will proliferate very quickly and rot the fabric.
+Woollen or cotton carpets or oriental rugs will be quickly damaged by damp, as they are made from natural fibres cotton, silk and wool, damp allows the growth of mildew and mould and the spores will proliferate very quickly and rot the fabric.
 They will smell mouldy and damp can cause severe staining.

 The only way to prevent sun damage is to put the rug somewhere it does not receive direct light or by pulling the blinds or shades to protect the rug.